bmegli/xv11lidar-test/readme.md

 This is code for XV11 LIDAR test.
 The test outputs semicolon separated distance data for angles 0-359.
 The output can be redirected to file, transferred to PC and plotted.

-Alternatively, xv11test can be called with -raw argument to output synchronized binary data.
-You can pipe the data to your application written in any language (effectively getting LIDAR data on you standard input).
-See `examples` directory for C, C# and Java code.

 If you just want simple C/C++ library to communicate with the LIDAR see [xv11lidar](https://github.com/bmegli/xv11lidar) repository.

 ## LIDAR test